symfony/symfony-docs/workflow/usage.rst

 .. versionadded:: 3.3
     The ``workflow_marked_places()`` and ``workflow_has_marked_place()``
-    functions were added in Symfony 3.3.
+    functions were introduced in Symfony 3.3.

-The following example shows these methods in action:
+The following example shows these functions in action:

 .. code-block:: twig